MichelNivard/3-causal-sem-models/README.md

 Especially assumption 2 and 3 can be problematic in the contex of psychological reseach.
 However, if we have multiple instruments (perhaps even many!) we can use adaptive lasso shrinkage to distill a set of valid intruments from a larger set of instruments in which up to 50% can de invalid.

 - [Here is an interactive notebook you can run](https://github.com/MichelNivard/3-causal-sem-models/blob/main/Adaptive_Lasso_instrumental_variable_structural_equation_model.ipynb) chunk by chunk in google colab.
 The notebook discusses the basic mdoel and some adaptations to allow for error and confounding.
-- this github contains the scripts we used in our paper for monte-carlo simulation, you can adapt these to figure otu whether at your sample size and with your instruments and their expected effect this model makes sense.
+- this github contains the scripts we used in our paper for monte-carlo simulation, you can adapt these for poer analysis to figure out whether at your sample size, and with your instruments and their expected effect, this model makes sense.

 essential references and reading: